Felicity520666/picnic-symphony/README.md

-# Picnic Symphony
+# Picnic Symphony 🧺

 ## About the Game

-Picnic Symphony is a whimsical interactive music-making website set at a magical summer picnic.
-Click the illustrated picnic treats to turn synchronized layers on and off while Mimi the fairy guides the scene.
+Picnic Symphony is a whimsical interactive music-making website set at a cozy summer picnic.
+Click on the picnic items to turn synchronized layers on and off while your chosen fairy guides the scene.

 ## Features